srimuthurajesh/Tech-Notes/Java/Hibernate.md

 -created eachtime interact DB
 -created by sessionfactory
 -not thread safe, so do close it
--runtime interface between java and DB,
+-runtime interface(physical connection) between java and DB,
 4. **Trasaction object**
 -unit of work with DB
 -handled by underlying transaction manager and transaction (from JDBC or JTA).
 5. **Query object**- use SQL,HQL string to retrieve data
 6. **Criteria Object**-used only to retreive operation, has additional conditional criterias

-**Hibernate Object lifecycle**:
+**Hibernate Session Object lifecycle**:
 1. Transient - new instance of pojo
 2. Persistent - associate with session (while save(),update(),persist(),lock(),merge(),saveOrUpdate())
 2a. while get and load() it is in persistent stage